-One of the most common questions our patients ask here at Cheap CPAP Supplies is “what is the difference between CPAP and BiPAP?”
+One of the most common questions our patients ask here at CPAP Supplies is “what is the difference between CPAP and BiPAP?”
 Both machines are used to treat sleep apnea and can be used with a full face mask, nasal mask, and nasal pillows.
 Talk to your physician before buying a new machine, but if CPAP isn't working for you, BiPAP could be the solution.

 Thunderstorms roll in, blizzards blow, wind knocks powerlines down.
 Power outages are a part of life.
 However, if you don’t have some kind of backup power supply, you could be stuck without your CPAP machine.